What Are Common Natural Remedies for Atopic Dermatitis?

 Researchers have studied the use of VCO on atopic dermatitis.
-They have found the coconut oil can provide improvement in the severity and symptoms of AD, particularly dry skin (xerosis), itching, and improving the skin’s barrier function.
-VCO acts as an occlusive, coating the skin to slow the water loss that happens due to the damaged skin barrier in AD.
-Virgin coconut oil also seems to address the chronic inflammation caused by AD and acts as an antibacterial, reducing the bacteria present on the skin that can lead to infection.2-4
+They have found the coconut oil can provide improvement in the severity and symptoms of atopic dermatitis, particularly dry skin (xerosis), itching, and improving the skin’s barrier function.
+VCO acts as an occlusive, coating the skin to slow the water loss that happens due to the damaged skin barrier in atopic dermatitis.
+Virgin coconut oil also seems to address the chronic inflammation caused by atopic dermatitis and acts as an antibacterial, reducing the bacteria present on the skin that can lead to infection.2-4

 Sunflower seed oil (Helianthus annuus) has demonstrated anti-inflammatory properties and skin barrier restoring effects.
 The major lipid in sunflower seed oil is linoleic acid, which is believed to decrease inflammation.

 Clinical trials of sunflower seed oil on atopic dermatitis have found it enhances the skin barrier recovery and can be a cost-effective moisturizer for people with atopic dermatitis.
 Sunflower seed oil has also been shown to have fewer side effects than olive oil, which can cause redness, and sunflower seed oil improves skin hydration.
 A clinical trial that studied the use of a 2% sunflower cream found that it provided significant improvement in disease severity and quality of life compared to hydrocortisone cream.2,4